arram-phd/portfolio/_build/html/_sources/ERKETG.rst.txt

     :loop:
     :width: 500

-*Live-cell ERK biosensor microscopy followed by cyclic immunofluorescence measuremnts on the same cells.*
+*Live-cell ERK biosensor microscopy followed by cyclic immunofluorescence measurements on the same cells.*